-King salmon season back on in Alaska after federal appeals court lets fishery open July 1
+Alaska salmon season back on after court halts closure that sought to protect orcas

 “It’s a big, big relief for me and all the trollers and all the people in the southeast who depend on the troll fishery,” Fujioka said.
 “In small villages trolling is one of the few things that you can do that provides year-round employment.”

+U.S. Sen. Dan Sullivan, an Alaska Republican, said there would have been substantial financial harm possibly totalling over $100 million if fishing were not allowed this summer.

+“It’s great that the court recognized the irreparable harm this frivolous lawsuit would have on hardworking fishermen who have done nothing wrong,” he said.
+“It is patently ridiculous to believe a small boat, hook and line troll salmon fishery hundreds of miles away from Puget Sound is having more of an impact on the sustainability of Puget Sound orca whales than toxins, pollution, noise and vessel traffic in their own backyard.”

-In 2019, NOAA Fisheries approved the most recent decadelong plan for the commercial troll fishery for Chinook in southeast Alaska, with harvest limits set during negotiations between the U.S. and Canada.
+In 2019, NOAA Fisheries approved the most recent decade-long plan for the commercial troll fishery for Chinook in southeast Alaska, with harvest limits set during negotiations between the U.S. and Canada.

 King salmon are the largest and most expensive of the Pacific salmon species, and the southeastern fishery provides them to restaurants and grocery stores around the world.

 They also make up the bulk of the diet for endangered orcas in the waters of the Salish Sea between Washington state and Canada.
-Due to overfishing, dams, development and pollution, Chinook runs in the Northwest are at a small fraction of their historical abundance, and the local orca population has suffered in turn.
+Due to overfishing, dams, development and pollution, chinook runs in the Northwest are at a small fraction of their historical abundance, and the local orca population has suffered in turn.
 Just 73 whales remain, inbreeding is a severe problem, and scientists are warning of extinction.

 In court filings, the state of Alaska said the fishery has little effect on the whale population, and salmon also face other predators on the 700-mile (1,100-kilometer) journey, including Canadian commercial and recreational fisheries, tribal fisheries, a separate population of killer whales and Steller sea lions.